Skip to Main Content Skip to Footer Toggle Navigation Menu menu

 The allowed grant period runs from the first Monday after spring commencement to December 30 of the year awarded; e.g. for awards granted for 2023, unexpended dollars will be swept in December 2023.

-Questions regarding FDG and SFCRG applications can be directed to the Office of Academic Affairs.
+Questions regarding SFCRG applications can be directed to the Office of Academic Affairs.